Learn about actual and potential costs

 Buyers should look for suppliers with flexible schedules.

 Buyers should look for suppliers with clearly defined pricing instructions.

 Buyers need to include a proposal duration suggesting when vendors are required to submit their proposals.

 Buyers need to include the date proposals are due and when the award will be announced.

 Buyers should include any benchmark dates relevant to the project that suppliers should take into account.

 Buyers should include the duration of the service contract.

 Evaluate major factors to mitigate risk

 How risky is the Noise Control Services supply chain?

-The supply chain risk associated with noise control services has been low during the past three years.
+The supply chain risk associated with noise control services has been moderate during the past three years.
 Noise control service providers rely on complex computer software and specialized equipment to measure and interpret acoustic data from buildings, structures, industrial machines and the environment.
 Although mergers and acquisitions in the computer...
 Subscribe to learn more.